aartikov/Sesame/navigation/README.md

 }
 ```

 4. Implement `NavigationMessageHandler`.
-Return value of `handleNavigationMessage` indicates if a message was handled.
-If there is only one `NavigationMessageHandler` all messages should be handled there.
-The implementation uses a [wrapper](https://github.com/aartikov/Sesame/blob/readme/sample/src/main/kotlin/me/aartikov/sesamesample/FragmentNavigator.kt) on top of FragmentManager to execute fragment transactions but `NavController` from Android Architecture Components can be used as well.
+Returned `true` from `handleNavigationMessage` indicates that a message was handled.
+If there is only one `NavigationMessageHandler` all the messages should be handled there.
+The example uses [FragmentNavigator](https://github.com/aartikov/Sesame/blob/master/sample/src/main/kotlin/me/aartikov/sesamesample/FragmentNavigator.kt) - a wrapper on top of FragmentManager, but `NavController` from Android Architecture Components can be used as well.
 ```kotlin
 class MainActivity : AppCompatActivity(), NavigationMessageHandler {